Royal Burmese Armed Forces

 The Royal Armed Forces (တပ်မတော်, [taʔmədɔ̀]) were the armed forces of the Burmese monarchy from the 9th to 19th centuries.
-It refers to the military forces of the Pagan Kingdom, the Kingdom of Ava, the Hanthawaddy Kingdom, the Toungoo dynasty and the Konbaung dynasty in chronological order.
-The army was one of the major armed forces of Southeast Asia until it was defeated by the British over a six-decade span in the 19th century.
+It refers to the military forces of the Pagan Kingdom, the Kingdom of Ava, the Hanthawaddy kingdom, the Toungoo dynasty and the Konbaung dynasty in chronological order.
+It was one of the major armed forces of Southeast Asia until it was defeated by the British over a six-decade span in the 19th century.

 The army was organised into a small standing army of a few thousand, which defended the capital and the palace, and a much larger conscript-based wartime army.
 Conscription was based on the ahmudan system, which required local chiefs to supply their predetermined quota of men from their jurisdiction on the basis of population in times of war.
 The wartime army also consisted of elephantry, cavalry, artillery and naval units.

 Firearms, first introduced from China in the late 14th century, became integrated into strategy only gradually over many centuries.
-The first special musket and artillery units, equipped with Portuguese matchlocks and cannon, were formed in the 16th century.
+The first special musket and artillery units, equipped with Portuguese matchlocks and cannons, were formed in the 16th century.
 Outside the special firearm units, there was no formal training program for the regular conscripts, who were expected to have a basic knowledge of self-defense, and how to operate the musket on their own.
 As the technological gap between European powers widened in the 18th century, the army was dependent on Europeans' willingness to sell more sophisticated weaponry.

 While the army held more than its own against the armies of the kingdom's neighbors, its performance against more technologically advanced European armies deteriorated over time.
 It defeated the Portuguese and French intrusions in the 17th and 18th centuries respectively but the army could not stop the advance of the British in the 19th century, losing all three Anglo-Burmese Wars.
 On 1 January 1886, the millennium-old Burmese monarchy and its military arm, the Royal Burmese Armed Forces, were formally abolished by the British.

-The Burmese name Tatmadaw is still the official name for today's armed forces as well in the Burmese names of their opponents such as the People's Defence Force.
+The Burmese name Tatmadaw remains the official name for the country's modern armed forces.
+The term is also incorporated into the Burmese names of opposition groups such as the People's Defence Force.